elmohaya/Fuzzy-Based-Obstacle-Avoidance-Robot/README.md

 This project represents a successful attempt to build an obstacle avoidance robot using Fuzyy Logic Theory.
 It was initially built for a course project- Intelligent Controllers in the Department of Systems Engineering in KFUPM.

-The files in this repository are as following:
+The files in the repository are as following:

 - Obstacle Avoidance Report.pdf ------- A full detailed report about the project starting from hardware components, design, assembly, and                                         software algorithms.